r-grandorder/tri-hermes/en/pages/atlantis.md

 I'm fine!
 Don't worry about it!

 **Orion:**
 Take a good look, Fujimaru!
-It's not every day you get to see someone fire a divine bow! ! !
+It's not every day you get to see someone fire a divine bow!!!

 **Mash:**
 Charge complete!
 Fire at will!